Trigger warnings, safe spaces: School's back in session

 To others, safe spaces are "the live-action version" of the trigger warning, with its own negative implications.
 Stories of new safe spaces popping up in response to controversial speakers on campus fuel the narrative of the squeamish millennial.

-"Safe spaces are an expression of the conviction, increasingly prevalent among college students, that their schools should keep them from being 'bombarded' by discomfiting or distressing viewpoints," Judith Shulevitz wrote in the New York Times.
+"Safe spaces are an expression of the conviction, increasingly prevalent among college students, that their schools should keep them from being 'bombarded' by discomfiting or distressing viewpoints," Judith Shulevitz wrote in The New York Times.

 "But the notion that ticklish conversations must be scrubbed clean of controversy has a way of leaking out and spreading.
 Once you designate some spaces as safe, you imply that the rest are unsafe.
 It follows that they should be made safer."